RiskyMH/RiskyBOT/README.md

 ## My hosted bot
 For more information see http://RiskyMH.github.io/RiskyBOT/docs/about/

-Everything in my GitHub Pages site is mainly for my instance of the bot but it can be used for other things
+Everything in my GitHub Pages site is mainly for my instance of the bot, but it can be used for other things

 Quick links:
 * Bot invite: [link](https://discord.com/api/oauth2/authorize?client_id=780657028695326720&scope=applications.commands)